kimrodriguezFINTECH/Project-3/README.md

 * `openai` for accessing and integrating AI models into our applications.
 * `pandas` for data manipulation

-## Setting Up Ganache and Metamask Set Up
+## Setting Up Ganache and Metamask

 We started off with the Pinata Configuration: `pinata_api_key = os.getenv('PINATA_API_KEY')`
 * Our API key ensures our sensitive information is securely managed, enhances flexibility across different environments, and is used for best practices regarding application configuration.